~ PROBABLY THE MOST FUN YOU CAN HAVE ON A BOAT…WITH 20 PEOPLE ~

 Learn To Paddle

 Come learn to paddle with us!
 Our beginner practice is a perfect place to start.
 No prior experience or equipment necessary.
 Starting in April, we run beginner practice every Saturday from 8:30am to 10:00am.
 Go to the “Join Us” section in the top navigation of the website.
 Complete the waiver, and sign up for a specific practice date and time so that we know to expect you.
 Read through Practice Info for general information and Directions & Maps for practice location.
 Don’t hesitate to Contact Us if you have any questions.

 Race With Us

 Want to experience the adrenaline rush of dragon boat racing?
-Our club will participate in several races this season, both in the DC area and across the country.
+Our club participates in several races each season, both in the DC area and across the country.
 All paddlers have the opportunity to race with the club-inclusive team.
 For the more competitive paddler, try out for our premier race team.
 With some of the most talented dragon boat coaches in the DC area, you’ll gain top-notch instruction and race with other committed athletes.
-Current members can sign up for upcoming races on the 2015 Race Schedule.

 At DCDBC, we work very hard to serve the best interest of all of our members.
 We are not focused on dogmatic paddling ideologies, nor do we feel that there is a cookie cutter solution to help people accomplish their goals.
 We are in love with the processes of building people up, we are constantly experimenting, and we measure our progress with sweat, speed, and smiles.